 Possible side effects include increased blood sugar, nervousness, and headache.
 Nebulized corticosteroids may cause hoarseness, dry mouth, or oral yeast infections.

 The best way to administer corticosteroids to treat a COPD exacerbation depends on the type and severity of symptoms.
-However, the results of a 2014 study suggest that nebulized corticosteroids may be as effective as intravenous corticosteroids but with fewer systemic side effects.
+However, the results of a

 People with COPD are more likely to develop a lung infection than those without the lung disease.
 These infections can lead to an exacerbation, and people with COPD may be more likely to experience complications from lung infections.